sandover/sandover.github.io/content/_index.md

 ---
 # oblong industries :: greenhouse sdk (2012-2018)

 I was one of the principal architects, authors, and maintainers of Greenhouse, a C++ creating coding SDK based on Oblong's g-speak spatial operating platform.
-Compared to g-speak, Greenhouse's goal was to offering more approachable abstractions and quicker time-to-joy.
-It was released to the public at greenhouse.oblong.com; and was heavily used within the Oblong Client Solutions group to execute production-quality work for over 5 years.
+Compared to g-speak, Greenhouse's goal was to offer more approachable abstractions and quicker time-to-joy.
+It was released to the public on its own website ([internet archive here](https://web.archive.org/web/20140702024803/http://greenhouse.oblong.com/)); and was heavily used within the Oblong Client Solutions group to execute production-quality work for over 5 years.

 {{< vimeo 553841461 >}}

 {{< vimeo 553837636 >}}

-Internet archive of the Greenhouse SDK site: https://web.archive.org/web/20140702024803/http://greenhouse.oblong.com/

 &nbsp;

 &nbsp;

 ---
-# oblong industries :: saudi aramco (2010-2011)
+# oblong industries :: saudi aramco (2010-2012)

 Using Oblong's g-speak software platform, we created a geology visualization application which could be controlled by glove interactions in free space, by touchscreen, by mobile phone, and by web interface.
 This video shows me doing some prototyping work, using a miniature version of the real, much larger system which existed in Dhahran, Saudi Arabia.